Search by Player

 Turned Pro: 2012, Joined PGA Tour: 2013

 With rounds of 65-69-65-69 at the 2017 British Open, Spieth finished with a 12-under 268 to win his third major title by three shots over Matt Kuchar.
-Spieth did it the hard way, losing his third-round lead, and after making bogey at 13, he found himself one behind Kuchar.
+Spieth did it the hard way, losing his third-round lead, and after making a bogey at 13, he found himself one behind Kuchar.
 But he played the last five holes in five-under-par (birdie-eagle-birdie-birdie-par) for the win.
-It came in his 121st PGA Tour start at 23 years, 11 months, and 26 days.
+It came in his 121st PGA Tour start, at 23 years, 11 months, and 26 days.
 He joined Jack Nicklaus as the only player to win three legs of the grand slam before the age of 24.
-Nicklaus won the 1963 PGA Championship at the age of 23 years, 6 months.
+Nicklaus won the 1963 PGA Championship at the age of 23 years and 6 months.
 Spieth was just four days from turning 24.
-He had 11 victories prior to the age of 24, second only to Tiger Woods' 15 titles (since 1983).
+He had 11 victories before age 24, second only to Tiger Woods' 15 titles (since 1983).
 The win at Royal Birkdale marked his seventh top-4 finish in 19 major championship starts, needing only a victory at the PGA Championship to complete the career grand slam.